VoroninMatvey/Matrix/README.md

 ./generator
 ```
 The program accepts as input:
-1)matrix size
+1) matrix size
-2)maximum of desriminant value
+2) maximum of desriminant value
-3)number of tests
+3) number of tests

 In directory matrix_data are generated tests and answers